Home » Latest building materials and components statistics

 The figures demonstrate a continued cooling in materials cost inflation, compared to where prices have been in the last couple of years, albeit with differences in annual movement between some outlier materials, and therefore for different trades.

-Flexible pipes and fittings saw the biggest annual increase at 17.4%.
+Flexible pipes and fittings saw the largest annual increase at 17.6%.

 Source: Department for Business & Trade – Building materials and components statistics, Table 2

-* DBT advises index values should not be relied upon for long-term contractual purposes, as they are based on relatively few quote
+* DBT advises index values should not be relied upon for long-term contractual purposes, as they are based on relatively few quotes.

-On a monthly basis, the most significant price differences was seen in aqueous paint (+4.0%).
+On a monthly basis, the most significant price differences were seen in electric water heaters (-4.0%), fabricated structural steel (-2.0%) and imported sawn or planed wood (-1.7%)

-Brick deliveries (seasonally adjusted) increased by 1.4% in the 12 months to July 2024 and increased by 7.9% compared with June 2024.
-Stocks of all types of bricks at the end of July stood at 483.6 million, which was 0.8% lower than at the end of July last year (487.4 million).
+Brick deliveries (seasonally adjusted) increased by 14.7% in the 12 months to September 2024 but decreased by 1.5% compared with August 2024.
+Stocks of all types of bricks at the end of August stood at 478.2 million, which was 10.4% fewer than at the end of September last year (533.6 million).

 To keep up to date with the latest industry news and insights from BCIS, register for our newsletter here.